 Peg Entwistle Plunges to Her Death From Atop the Famous Hollywood Sign

-Peg Entwistle was born Millicent Lilian Entwistle (many sources incorrectly have it as Lillian Millicent) on July 1, 1908 in London, England.
+Peg Entwistle was born Millicent Lilian Entwistle (many sources incorrectly have it as Lillian Millicent) on July 1, 1908 in Port Talbot, Wales.
 From an early age, Peg's life was filled with tragedy.
 After the death of her mother when Peg was a child, she and her Father moved to New York where her Father would marry again and have two sons named Robert and Milton.

 Tragedy would strike again however, when Peg's Father was run over by a car on Park Avenue.
 After their father's death, Peg's brothers went to live with their Uncle Harold, but Peg stayed behind to pursue her acting career.
 After making her stage debut at the age of 17 with the Boston repertory company, Peg was soon working on Broadway in the prestigious Theater Guild productions.